llama.cpp Backend Options

 - Channel Options:

-- Preview (default): Custom builds with latest optimizations from lemonade-sdk
+- Stable (default): Custom builds with latest optimizations from lemonade-sdk

 - Nightly: Bleeding-edge builds from lemonade-sdk/llamacpp-rocm (experimental)